 The societal paradigm is time-grown and is programmed into nearly all individuals, particularly those from capitalist societies and communities, by just being a part of society.

-Deploying one’s societal paradigm when trading the market will ensure that an individual remains ‘below the line’ and remain incompetent with respect to trading (this will be discussed in a future blog posting).
-To make the paradigm shift to that of thinking with a market paradigm, becoming empathetic with the market, and hence to move ‘above the line’ to trading competence, the individual requires a model or framework on which to base his/her new thinking.
+Deploying one’s societal paradigm when trading the market will ensure that an individual remains ‘below the line’ and remains incompetent with respect to trading (this will be discussed in a future blog posting).
+To make the paradigm shift to that of thinking with a market paradigm, becoming empathetic with the market, and hence moving ‘above the line’ to trading competence, the individual requires a model or framework on which to base his/her new thinking.

 A paradox is a proposition that is contrary to commonly accepted opinion but in reality expresses a possible truth.